radoslawfabisiak/react-native-callstack/README.md

 ## Overview

 This package creates a persistent callstack worker that runs in the background, retrying failed API calls caused by app-level issues (e.g., bad internet, device crashes).
 It’s designed to be initialized once as a global instance and triggered in your main component’s `useEffect`.
-Saved us ~500k API calls monthly—~70% server load reduction—by deduplicating and throttling retries.
+Saved us ~500k API calls monthly.

 ## Setup